 Pore formation by live-cell flow cytometry

 Transmembrane pore formation is a canonical feature of P2X7 receptors, results in macromolecule exchange, and can lead to cell death.
 Ethidium+ is a large molecule (314 Da) excluded from healthy cells; its uptake and subsequent intercalation with DNA results in fluorescent emissions and can be used to assess the ability of P2X7 receptors to form transmembrane pores.
 Following the application of the agonists ATP (1 mM ATP) and BzATP (100 μM) at the 40 s (indicated by the arrow), time-resolved flow cytometry captures the ethidium bromide entering the cells in real-time (Figure 3A).
 This effect was attenuated by the P2X7-specific inhibitor AZ10606120.
 The ethidium bromide uptake assay demonstrates a functional P2X7 receptor C-terminus17 and is good evidence for full-length P2X7 receptor expression.
-ATP concentration-response assays illustrate the effects of agonist concentration on P2X7 pore formation, using change in ethidium bromide fluorescence over time (Figure 3B).
-Agonist dose concentration curves together with receptor-specific inhibitors provide strong evidence for receptor activation.
+ATP concentration response assays illustrate the effects of agonist concentration on P2X7 pore formation, using change in ethidium bromide fluorescence over time (Figure 3B).
+Agonist concentration response curves together with receptor-specific inhibitors provide strong evidence for receptor activation.

 [Place Figure 3 here]